 Chicagobears.com | The Official Website of the Chicago Bears

-Jay Rodgers is in his fifth year as the Chicago Bears defensive line coach after being hired by the franchise on January 25, 2015.
-Rodgers has 18 years coaching experience including nine seasons in the NFL.
+Jay Rodgers enters his sixth year as the Chicago Bears defensive line coach in 2020 after being hired by the franchise on January 25, 2015.
+Rodgers has 19 years coaching experience, including 11 seasons in the NFL.

 Following the 2018 season, Rodgers was named Defensive Line Coach of the Year at the 2019 NFL Combine.
 Under Rodgers' tutelage, DT Akiem Hicks earned his first career Pro Bowl nod after tallying 55 tackles, 7.5 sacks, five pass breakups, three forced fumbles and 12 TFLs.
 His 12 TFLs led the Bears while his 7.5 sacks placed second on the team.
 Since joining the Bears in 2016, Hicks is tied for third with Pittsburgh's Cameron Heyward among NFL defensive tackles with 23.0 sacks, trailing only the Rams Aaron Donald (39.5) and the Bengals Geno Atkins (28.0).

 In 2017, Rodgers' line played a major role in the Bears defense accounting for 42 sacks and 277 sack yards, the highest such totals in his three seasons with the club.
 Akiem Hicks led the defense with a career-best 8.5 sacks and matched a career-best 54 tackles last season.
 Collectively, the Bears limited opponents to 108.1 rushing yards per game, which ranked 11th in the league.
 The Bears' 10 rushing touchdowns allowed in 2017 ranked tied-ninth in the NFL and tied-third by a Bears defense over the past 10 seasons.